 In 1966, Columbia University became the first collegiate institution in the United States, and possibly the first in the world, with an LGBT student group.
-In the fall of that year, sophomore Robert Martin (using the pseudonym Stephen Donaldson) founded the Student Homophile League following a meeting with Columbia representatives, the residence halls of Barnard College, religious advisers, and two of the most important national leaders for gay and lesbian rights, Frank Kameny and Barbara Gittings.
+In the fall of that year, sophomore Robert Martin (using the pseudonym Stephen Donaldson) founded the Student Homophile League (SHL) following a meeting with Columbia and Barnard representatives, religious advisers, and two of the most important national leaders for gay and lesbian rights, Frank Kameny and Barbara Gittings.
 The small student group had the support of the university chaplain and, thus, gained space in Earl Hall, the center of student religious life.
 The university officially recognized the group in April 1967 with the stipulation that it not organize social events.
 A subsequent front page article in the New York Times resulted in outrage from hundreds of alumni and negative editorials in many newspapers; one alum wrote “Tolerance has its limits.
 Let the pansies go elsewhere.”
 The SHL sponsored lectures, held “rap sessions” about homosexuality on dorm floors, and advocated for the acceptance of homosexuals in society in generally, with specific emphasis on ending discrimination in the military and the psychiatric community.